rust-lang/rust/text/0000-north-star.md

-The changes proposed here are intended to work with the particular strengths of our project - community development, collaboration, distributed teams, loose management structure, constant change and uncertanty.
+The changes proposed here are intended to work with the particular strengths of our project - community development, collaboration, distributed teams, loose management structure, constant change and uncertainty.
 It should introduce minimal additional burden on Rust team members, who are already heavily overtasked.
-The proposal does not attempt to solve all problems of project management in Rust, nor to fit the Rust process into any particular project mamnagement structure.
+The proposal does not attempt to solve all problems of project management in Rust, nor to fit the Rust process into any particular project management structure.
 Let's make a few incremental improvements that will have the greatest impact, and that we can accomplish without disruptive changes to the way we work today.